JananiSoundararajan/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 4.From sklearn.tree import DecisionTreeClassifier and use criterion as entropy.

-5.Find the accuracy of the model and predict the required values by importing the required module from sklearn.Import the required libraries.
+5.Find the accuracy of the model and predict the required values by importing the required module from sklearn.

 ## Program:
 ```